 Mission

-The Michigan Real Estate Mentorship Program was established to cultivate genuine relationships between real estate students and alumni.
+The University of Michigan Real Estate Mentorship Program was established to cultivate genuine relationships between real estate students and alumni.
 The program leverages the country’s largest real estate alumni network to drive lasting impact for students on campus and later in their professional careers.

 Program